Respect/Assertion/README.md

 Assert::odd(5);
 ```

-The exceptions that are throw are the same that [Validation][] throws, that also
+The exceptions that `Assert` throws are the same that [Validation][] throws.
-allows message customization:
+That allows you to customize the error messages using templates:

 ```php
 // will throw an exception => 5 is the value that 1 should be Assert::equals(1, 5, '{{compareTo}} is the value that {{input}} should be');
 ```

-This library also allows the use of custom exceptions:
+Instead of throwing [Validation][] exceptions, you can use your exceptions:

 ```php
 // will throw the defined DomainException Assert::between(42, 1, 10, true, new DomainException('Something is not right'));
 ```

-That can be very useful if you want to throw custom exceptions.
-That was a great
+That can be very useful if you want to throw specific exceptions for your
-idea from [Malukenho][]!
+application.
+That was a great idea from [Malukenho][]!

 ### That

-You can chain assertions using `Assert::that($input)`, that allows you to perform
+You can chain assertions using `Assert::that($input)`, which allows you to
-multiple assertions to the same input with less duplication.
+perform multiple assertions to the same input with less duplication.

 ```php
 Assert::that($input)